 Canoe in general means all pieces of water sports equipment that are navigated with a paddle in direction of motion.
 One of the most common types is the open Canadian canoe coming from North America, suitable for several people.

 Another popular kind of boat is the kayak for one or two occupants.
 It is quite shorter, very versatile and its entry area is closed.
-Originally kayaks come from Antarctic, where the Inuit used them to go hunting.
+Originally, kayaks come from the Antarctic, where the Inuit used them to go hunting.

-In the past kayaks where made of wood and bones, today the colourful sport boats mainly consist of different plastic materials.
+In the past kayaks were made of wood and bones, today the colourful sport boats mainly consist of different plastic materials.
 An important element is the Eskimo or Kayak roll.
-With this technique kayakers are able to turn round a capsized boat by means of the paddle and a skilful movement.
+With this technique, kayakers are able to turn round a capsized boat by means of the paddle and a skilful movement.

 If you haven’t yet any experience on water, you should contact a professional guide or specialized school, in order to ensure fun and safety.
 Our tip: KreativRaft in Bruneck or Rafting Club Activ in Sand in Taufers.